 Qualitative research allows you to analyze and sees things in a natural setting.
 Observing things in the natural setting is very much crucial for generating accurate results.

 The few most popular techniques which are utilized for gathering facts related to the subject are survey, interview, focus group, questionnaire, observation, etc. In short, Qualitative research is a proper technique for the accumulation and analysis of facts done for producing meaningful conclusions.

 In this type of investigation, the statistical and mathematical techniques you can use for gathering and analyzing numerical data.
 You need to include a large population of Quantitative research.

 Close-ended questions are generally included in the Questionnaire.
-Few most popular methods which are utilized for the collection and analysis of Quantitative data include polls, online survey, and questionnaire.
+The few most popular methods which are utilized for the collection and analysis of Quantitative data include polls, online surveys, and questionnaires.
 Descriptive research: Such type of investigation.
 Mainly concentrates on providing an explanation of the specific cause.